adapted from Smogon's thing

 Scheduling tournament battles

 When you find out who your opponent is (or in non-bracket tournaments, as soon as the tournament starts), you should immediately try to schedule a battle.
 The best way to do this is commenting on the answer that the opponent used to sign up.
-Compared to other kinds of communication (like wall posts), comments are difficult to delete.
+Compared to other kinds of communication (like wall posts), comments can be posted by any user (wall posts require points) and are difficult to delete.
 More importantly, the tournament host can more easily read your comments and see that you are trying to finish your battles in time.
 The ideal scheduling conversation should go something like this.

 Player 1 tells player 2 a bunch of available times.